claytron/what-the-tmux/slides.md

 ![:scale 80%](images/navigate09.png)

 ???
+- Now back to the first split in the second window
-- Now back to session 1 window 1 pane 1
+- session 1 window 1 pane 1
 - All zero based of course

 ---